-- The Admin user in question has the 'Edit payslips' permission turned on (this user will continue to be able to make changes to locked shifts- useful for Payroll managers etc).
+- The Admin user has the 'Edit payslips' permission enabled.
+This user will continue to be able to make changes to locked shifts - which is useful for Payroll managers etc.

 In the below video, we show a quick demo of the following:

-- Lock shifts can now be locked by operation, roster and operation office code.
+- Lock shifts can now be locked by operation, roster and office code.